Chronic Pain – Case Study

 The patient’s hand was hypersensitive to the point where he could not stand even clothes touching his skin.
 Further, the hand was swollen and often changed to a blue/purple colour and was very sweaty compared to his other hand.

-This complex condition is clearly difficult, require a number of different approaches and can take a while to settle.
+This complex condition is clearly difficult, requires a number of different approaches and can take a while to settle.
 However, without treatment, they can last years.
 The sooner treatment starts the quicker it is and the better the result.
+The research backs this up.
+The Chartered Society of Physiotherapy says ‘that prompt diagnosis and early treatment are needed to avoid secondary physical problems associated with disuse of the limb, and the possible psychological effects of living with undiagnosed chronic pain.’

 The process has to be regulated by how the symptoms react and it is a delicate process which involves much input from the patient as well as patience.